maefae/reading-notes/Class2.md

 # Class 2 Reading Notes

 I use windows so I will be focusing on the CMD cheatsheet.
+[CMD Cheatsheet](http://www.cs.columbia.edu/~sedwards/classes/2015/1102-fall/Command%20Prompt%20Cheatsheet.pdf)

 For mac: terminal command